Credit Suisse launches digital private banking push

 Credit Suisse, Switzerland's second biggest bank, said it was rolling out the app in Asia Pacific initially and has chosen Singapore as the first launch location, underlining the bank's focus on the world's fastest growing region for new wealth.

-This was highlighted last week when the bank named Tidjane Thiam, who built up a strong Asian track record while head of Prudential (PRU.L), as its next chief executive.
+This was highlighted last week when the bank named Tidjane Thiam, who built up a strong Asian track record while head of Prudential, as its next chief executive.

 (Reporting by Joshua Franklin; editing by David Clarke)